Great White Wonder: Cover and label

 Originally, the cover was a simple white sleeve, until the nickname "Great White Wonder" began to take effect.
+The discs had no matrix numbers in the runout grooves.
+The first batch went to record stores with the blank sleeve, but the next batch from the same first pressing was sent to stores with the name stamped on the front.
+The stamp came in three color variations: red, purple, or blue.
 Later 1970s pressings included a poorly hand-stamped title, or a picture of Dylan playing at the Isle of Wight Festival.
 Others gave the false artist name "Dupre and his Miracle Sound" (cf. genuine group Simon Dupree and the Big Sound), along with false track titles.

+Counterfeit copies

+The first pirate copy appeared in September 1969.
+This inferior version can be identified by matrix numbers GF-001, GF-002, GF-003, GF-004 in the runout grooves.
+The GF stood for Gerald Feldman, an alias of Norty Beckman, who used a tape copy of the original Great White Wonder to make a counterfeit of lesser audio quality.

 Hoax follow-up

 The Great White Wonder sparked a fake bootleg recording that began as a gag by editors at Rolling Stone magazine.
-The album, The Masked Marauders, was supposedly recorded during a jam session between Dylan, Mick Jagger, John Lennon, and Paul McCartney.
+The album, The Masked Marauders, was supposedly recorded during a jam session between Dylan, Mick Jagger, John Lennon, Paul McCartney and George Harrison.
 A review of the non-existent album ran in Rolling Stone on October 18, 1969.
 The write-up sparked enough inquiries from readers that a band was hired to record first some singles, then a full album.
 Released in November 1969 by a Warner Bros. subsidiary created for the stunt, The Masked Marauders topped 100,000 in sales.
 The album and singles were later re-issued by Rhino Records as a limited edition CD, The Masked Marauders – The Complete Deity Recordings.